alastairlundy/CliRunner/README.md

 * [Nuget](https://nuget.org/packages/) or ``dotnet add package CliRunner``

 ## Usage
-CliRunner uses a fluent builder style of syntax to easily configure and run Commands.
+CliRunner enables use of a fluent builder style of syntax to easily configure and run Commands.

 The following example shows how to configure and build a Command that returns a BufferedCommandResult which contains redirected StandardOutput and StandardError.